Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

 Alexa -> AWS Lambda -> AWS SNS (Simple Notification Service) -> Local server

 The Lambda component is in `src/lambda`, and the local component is in `src/local`.

+## Scripts

+### aws-setup.sh

+Sets up an AWS environment for the Alexa Skil:

+1. Creates an IAM role for Alexa (with permissions for SNS)
+2. Creates an SNS topic to communicate over
+3. Creates a Lambda function

+### build-lambda-bundle.sh

+Creates a lambda-bundle.zip, which can be uploaded to an AWS Lambda function.

+### aws-update-lambda.sh

+Runs build-lambda-bundle and automatically uploads the bundle to AWS Lambda.